History of Tibet (1950–present): Genocide of religion

-Cultural suppression
+Other Tibetans have offered accounts of massacres, tortures and killings, bombardment of monasteries, extermination of whole nomad camps, and the use of military equipment provided by the Soviet Union for Chinese punitive operations in Tibet.

-The Tibetans were not allowed to participate in the cultural life of their own community, a culture which the Chinese have set out to destroy, according to the ICJ.
-The ICJ discovered that Chinese allegations that the Tibetans enjoyed no human rights before the entry of the Chinese were based on distorted and exaggerated accounts of life in Tibet.
+According to the report, Tibetans were not allowed to participate in the cultural life of their own community, and Chinese allegations that the Tibetans enjoyed no human rights before the entry of the Chinese were based on distorted and exaggerated accounts of life in Tibet.
 Accusations against the Tibetan "rebels" of rape, plunder and torture were found in cases of plunder to have been deliberately fabricated and in other cases unworthy of belief for this and other reasons.

-In spite of claims by the Chinese that most of the damage to Tibet's institutions occurred subsequently during the Cultural Revolution (1966–1976), it is well established that the destruction of most of Tibet's more than 6,000 monasteries happened between 1959 and 1961.
+In spite of claims by the Chinese government that most of the damage to Tibet's institutions occurred subsequently during the Cultural Revolution (1966–1976), the destruction of most of Tibet's more than 6,000 monasteries happened between 1959 and 1961.
 During the mid-1960s, the monastic estates were broken up and secular education introduced.
 During the Cultural Revolution, Red Guards, which included Tibetan members, inflicted a campaign of organized vandalism against cultural sites in the entire PRC, including Buddhist sites in Tibet.
 According to at least one Chinese source, only a handful of the most important monasteries remained without major damage.

-Criticism of report
+Criticism

-According to various authors, the 1959 and 1960 ICJ reports date back to a time when that organization was funded by the CIA.
 A. Tom Grunfeld asserts that the United States took advantage of the Dalai Lama's leaving Tibet by prodding its clandestinely funded Cold War International Commission of Jurists to prepare propagandistic reports attacking China.
 In his 1994 book The International Commission of Jurists, Global Advocates for Human Rights, Howard B. Tolley Jr. explains how the ICJ was created and bankrolled by the CIA from 1952 to 1967 as an instrument of the Cold War without most ICJ officers and members knowing about it.
 The connection between the CIA and the early ICJ is also mentioned by Dorothy Stein in her book People Who Count.
 Population and Politics, Women and Children, published in 1995.
-She accuses the Commission of growing out of a group created by American intelligence agents whose purpose was dissiminating anti-communist propaganda.
+She accuses the Commission of growing out of a group created by American intelligence agents whose purpose was disseminating anti-communist propaganda.
 This contrasts with the official overview of the International Commission of Jurists, which is "dedicated to the primacy, coherence and implementation of international law and principles that advance human rights" and the "impartial, objective and authoritative legal approach to the protection and promotion of human rights through the rule of law" while providing "legal expertise at both the international and national levels to ensure that developments in international law adhere to human rights principles and that international standards are implemented at the national level."